-Mr. Vellayan Subbiah (50 years; DIN-01138759) is a Bachelor of Technology in Civil Engineering from IIT Madras and holds a Masters in Business Administration from the University of Michigan.
-He has over 23 years of work experience in consulting, technology and financial services.
-He is currently the Managing Director of Tube Investments of India Ltd. He was earlier the Managing Director of Cholamandalam Investment and Finance Company Ltd. He is on the Board of various companies including SRF Ltd. and Havells India Ltd.
+Mr. Vellayan Subbiah (51 years; DIN-01138759) is a Bachelor of Technology in Civil Engineering from IIT Madras and holds a Masters in Business Administration from the University of Michigan.
+He has over

+23 years of work experience in consulting, technology and financial services.
+He is currently the Managing Director of Tube Investments of India Ltd and Chairman of Cholamandalam Investment and Finance Company Ltd. He is on the Board of various companies including SRF Ltd. and CG Power and Indutrial Solutions Limited.